ma-habibi/CHEM/readme.md

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue.

 ## Documentations :

+by convention a chemical formula should be passed as argument to methods in the following format:<br>
+<center>H_2O.</center>

+* of course the first letter of an element is capitalized, second letter is lowercase and the number of atoms of the element is subscripted after the element symbol.

 ## chem.py :